 The proposed rules could result in revised TMDL waste load allocations for facilities located in watersheds where DEQ has already developed TMDLs for ammonia.
 Depending on how DEQ determines the allocations, permit limits may become either more or less stringent.
 See the discussion in section 1.
 State agencies above for more information.

 The proposed rules could result in DEQ removing waterbodies off the 303(d) list of impaired waterbodies for ammonia.
-If DEQ de-lists waterbodies, dischargers may be able to assess compliance with an ammonia permit limit by using a mixing zone rather than meeting ammonia criteria “at the end of pipe”, which is otherwise generally required when discharging a pollutant of concern to a stream impaired for that pollutant.
+If DEQ de-lists waterbodies, dischargers may be able to assess compliance with an ammonia permit limit by using a mixing zone rather than meeting ammonia criteria “at the end of pipe,” which is otherwise generally required when discharging a pollutant of concern to a stream impaired for that pollutant.

 The proposed rules would not affect wastewater treatment plants until EPA approves the revised ammonia criteria.
 At the time of permit renewal, DEQ would evaluate whether the discharger needs new effluent limits to meet revised criteria for ammonia.